vistaprint/Schema-Surgeon/Readme.md

 	 Fully qualified schema name

 	 -r
-	 Regular expression that defines the pattern against which names of columns, functions, sprocs, triggers, etc. will be matched.
+	 Regular expression that defines the pattern against which names of columns, and variable names in functions, sprocs, triggers, etc. will be matched.
 E.g., ".*customer.*id.*"

 	 -log
 	 This is an optional parameter that can be specified to generate "Before" and "After" definitions of stored procedures, functions, triggers and user-defined table types that got modified.
 Any diff tool can be used to see the differences.